art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

 Sound volume can be set by modifying the value for `FO4_NPC_response_volume` in MantellaSoftware/config.ini

 ### Text Input
 Text input can be enabled by either setting `microphone_enabled = 0` in MantellaSoftware/config.ini.
-You can respond by text by using the 'Y' hotkey.
+You can respond by text by using the 'H' hotkey.
 This can be changed in holotape settings by entering the  [DirectX scan code](https://falloutck.uesp.net/wiki/DirectX_Scan_Codes).

 ### Holotape
 Many options can be modified in the holotape [Settings] Mantella Settings, such as NPC actions and radiant conversations.